 - Remote desktop operation and terminal servers

 - Localization support via language files

 SwissSign, a leading provider of innovative identity solutions and subsidiary of Swiss Post uses cryptovision’s smart card middleware sc/interface for their product SuisseID.
 SuisseID is a smart card, which stores certificates and private keys of its owner.
-SuisseID is accompanied by a signature software (SwissSigner) and a solution for secure communication (IncaMail).
-The easy handling is granted by sc/interface, which is bundled with the SuisseID software.
+SuisseID is accompanied by signature software (SwissSigner) and a solution for secure communication (IncaMail).
+The easy handling is granted by sc/interface, which is bundled with SuisseID software.
 Thanks to sc/interface the SwissSign signature cards and tokens can be used on Windows, macOS and Linux computers.
 No matter if the user accesses protected websites, signs PDF documents digitally or performs other cryptographic operations, sc/interface always works transparently in the background and thus rises customer satisfaction.